 Jane has a particular interest in discrimination issues, especially in the field of mental health, where real taboos still exist in the workplace, reflecting wider society.
 She once helped an NHS organisation facing tit-for-tat bullying from two individuals with mental health conditions.
 Due to their specialist skills, it wasn't possible to move them to separate locations.
 Jane helped the client through the grievances but suggested bringing in a psychiatrist to help the individuals to reach an accommodation.
 They were able to do so and work alongside each other going forward, avoiding the client losing the specialist skills of one or both of them.

-Manufacturing and engineering companies at all levels of the supply chain, both global and UK-based, local authorities and other public sector bodies such as NDPBs and Regulators, construction and logistics companies and financial services institutions.
+Public sector bodies such as central government departments, NDPBs and Regulators, manufacturing and engineering companies at all levels of the supply chain, both global and UK-based, , tech companies and construction and logistics companies.

 Advising the ONS over a number of years on all the employment law aspects of planning and implementing the rehearsal for and delivery of the Census 2021, including needing to review advice in response to plans changing urgently in light of the COVID-19 pandemic.